-Theme Class number of times Description Chase environment 2 The space environment in the view point of spacecraft desing such as thermal Space environment 2 condition, plasmas, and charging.
-Spacecraft system The encourage exists and its technology related to never evictor and its related 5 The spacecraft system and its technology related to power system, technology communication system, EMC, and payload desings.
-Spacecraft dynamics 3 Spacecraft orbit design and its attitude control System engineering 4 Spacecraft propulsion system including the advanced systems which make use of spacecraft 4 of solar power, GPS navigation system, and space debris Feedback 1 We will give a feedback lecture by answering to questions from students.
+Theme Class number of times Description Space environment 2 The space environment in the view point of spacecraft desing such as thermal condition, plasmas, and charging.
+Spacecraft system and its related technology 5 The spacecraft system and its technology related to power system, communication system, EMC, and payload desings.
+Spacecraft dynamics 3 Spacecraft orbit design and its attitude control System engineering of spacecraft 4 Spacecraft propulsion system including the advanced systems which make use of solar power, GPS navigation system, and space debris Feedback 1 We will give a feedback lecture by answering to questions from students.